Why You Should Learn to Ride a Motorcycle

 Great for Fuel Economy

-As the motorcycle is compact and small and carries less weight than its four-wheel counterparts, you can only imagine how economic it can be with fuel.
+As the motorcycle is compact and small and carries less weight than its four-wheel counterparts, you can only imagine how fuel economic it can be.
 This means you can go further on less, helping you explore the great country around Las Vegas for less than you ever could before.
 Not only will you spend less, but you will also need to fill up less.

 Easy to Park